ReptarBar/Beginners-Guide-to-CSE/README.md

 ### `rm`
 - `rm <file1> <file2> <file3>` deletes the files mentioned
-- **The Recycle Bin or Trash does not exist when it comes to deleting things from the terminal** so be careful with this command.
+- **The Recycle Bin or Trash does not exist when it comes to deleting things from the terminal** so be careful with this command, as it can not be undone.
 - `rm -f <file>` force deletes the file and overrides any warnings.
 - `rm -r <folder>` recursively deletes the contents of a folder and finally deletes the folder too.
 - **UNDER NO CIRCUMSTANCE SHOULD YOU RUN ANY OF THE FOLLOWING UNLESS YOU ARE ABSOLUTELY SURE ABOUT WHAT YOU ARE DOING**
     - `sudo rm -rf /` this will delete everything in your root directory
     - `rm -rf ~` this will delete everything in your home directory
 - Running `rm -rf` with elevated priviliges in a dangerous location will most probably break your OS.
-- Exercise caution.
+- Exercise caution when using any of the above commands.

 ### `grep`
-- `grep` is used to search the content of a specified file or durectory for a given string or a regex
+- `grep` is used to search the content of a specified file or directory for a given string or a regex
 - `grep '<search_term>' <file>` searches for the `search_term` in the `<file>`
 - `grep -i '<search_term>' <file>` will search for the `search_term` in a case insensitive way.
 - `grep -r '<search_term>' <folder_path>` will search for the `search_term` recursively within the specified directory.

 ### `cat`
 - `cat` allows the user to execute basic text modification from the terminal
-- It is not a full blown editor like Vim or Emacs but it can read and append to files
+- It is not a full-blown editor like Vim or Emacs but it can read and append to files
 - `cat <file>` will display the contents of the file
 - `cat >> <file>` will allow you to enter some text into the terminal.
 The entered text is then appeneded to the end of the file.